bcroke19/MASH-Peformance-Analytics/README.md

 The plot shows that athletes are most likely to have one test record.
 Less than 50 athletes have 6 testing records in their player history, and the number of athletes with more than 6 testing records declines as the number of records increases.
 There are many reasons why this trend may be happening, but two potential options could be that there are many new athletes becoming members at the sports facility who have just started training.
 Additionally, based on the Tests Per Year graph, tests seem to be have been recorded more often in recent years, so early data may not be recorded for some athletes.

+## Number of Recorded Performance Tests Vs. Strength Tests
-4. How many records exist for performance tests compared to strength tests?
+How many records exist for performance tests compared to strength tests?

 ```
 ## Member Test Type